maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/22-mariposa-county-clerk/all-elections/en/more-voting-info/be-poll-worker.md

 priority: "Minor"
 ---

 [Contact the Mariposa County Election Department](mailto:cmorrow@mariposacounty.org) if you are interested in being a Vote Center Worker in Mariposa County.
+Mariposa County is seeking Vote Center workers who can speak Spanish and Filipino/Tagalog.